 Under the Americans with Disabilities Act (ADA), stations in the intercity rail transportation system served by Amtrak were required to be readily accessible to and usable by individuals with disabilities no later than July 26, 2010.
-This requirement applies to such portions of a station that are used by the general public and related to such intercity passenger rail transportation, including passenger platforms, designated waiting areas, ticketing areas, restrooms, and in some cases, concession areas.
+This requirement applies to such portions of a station that are used by the general public and related to such intercity passenger rail transportation, including passenger platforms, parking areas, designated waiting areas, ticketing areas, restrooms, and in some cases, concession areas.
 In 2010, the Company developed a plan to bring the station components for which it is legally responsible into ADA compliance.
 This plan has been regularly updated and adjusted based on new information and external factors, such as direction the Company receives from the FRA and other government agencies.
-On December 2, 2020, the Department of Justice and Amtrak entered into a joint settlement agreement pursuant to which the Company agreed, among other things, to bring into compliance the station components for which it is legally responsible subject to an agreed-upon set of progress milestones.
-With IIJA funding and based on the Company's estimates using historical costs, Amtrak believes it has sufficient funding to achieve full ADA compliance of all station components for which it is responsible under the ADA.
+On December 2, 2020, the Department of Justice and Amtrak entered into a joint settlement agreement pursuant to which the Company agreed, among other things, to bring into compliance stations and components for which it is legally responsible subject to an agreed-upon set of progress milestones.
+With IIJA funding and based on the Company's estimates using historical costs.
+Amtrak believes it has sufficient funding to achieve full ADA compliance of all station components for which it is responsible under the ADA.
 However, the total program cost cannot be determined at this time because external factors such as labor shortages, inflation, and labor cost increases through the life of the program are difficult to predict.
 Accordingly, the accompanying Consolidated Financial Statements do not reflect the costs of Amtrak becoming fully compliant with the ADA.
-As of September 30, 2023 and 2022, Amtrak has spent a total of \$974 million and \$848 million, respectively, on ADA-related projects.
-Approximately \$126 million and \$102 million of the expenditures were incurred during FY2023 and FY2022, respectively.
+As of September 30, 2024 and 2023, Amtrak has spent a total of \$1.1 billion and \$974 million, respectively, on ADA-related projects.
+Approximately

+\$142 million and \$126 million of the expenditures were incurred during FY2024 and FY2023, respectively.